josephcrowell/flutter_logcat_monitor/README.md

 # example

-Follows a screenshot of example code in [example](https://github.com/josephcrowell/flutter_logcat_monitor/tree/main/example) folder.
+See the example code in [example](https://github.com/josephcrowell/flutter_logcat_monitor/tree/main/example) folder.

-Here we use a StringBuffer to store the messages and display them in the log screen.
+Here we use a StringBuffer to store the messages and display them on a log screen.

 <p align='center'>
     <img src="https://raw.githubusercontent.com/josephcrowell/flutter_logcat_monitor/main/doc/example1.jpg" />